Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The matte finished metal edging extends to the power and volume rocker pair on the right side of the device, interrupted at the top and bottom by white, antenna-allowing plastic inserts.
 When comparing the top and bottom, you’ll also find an external speaker at each corner.
 Yes, Samsung gave the Tab S3 quite the audio boost.
 The combined acoustic output makes for a more immersive experience than we’re used to, but we’d still pick front-facing speakers as the winning solution.

 Like with the build, the Tab S3’s internals also received incremental upgrades.
 No, the Snapdragon 820 chipset that debuted in smartphones at the beginning of 2016 isn’t the latest and greatest, but it’s a sufficient powerhouse nonetheless.
+You can compare the Tab S3’s features with that of another Samsung tablet by reading the Samsung Galaxy Tablet Review.
 Navigation through the Tab S3’s interface is consistently smooth and responsive, though stutters do rear around some corners.
 We’re not sure if that’s due to optimization on the end of the chipset or software interface.
 The similarly spec’d Galaxy S7 seemed a bit more steady to us.

 Storage space has unfortunately remained the same, at 32 GB internally.
 Samsung may figure that a microSD slot well makes for that, but there’s less excuse when the flagship smartphones now come with 64 GB standard.
 However, we are thrown a bone on the battery end, at now an even 6,000 mAh capacity.